 Can a Chiropractor Help with Carpal Tunnel Syndrome

 Patients go see chiropractor all the time for neck and back pain, but most patients do not think about chiropractic care when it comes to carpal tunnel syndrome.
 Chiropractors offer an alternative therapy compared with mainstream medicine; they focus on getting to the root of the problem and fixing it; in this case it is the severe tension of the tendons and muscle in the wrist that are causing this problem.
 When we use our hands and wrists repetitively over time; this causes wear and tear on the joints or the hand, wrist and also the tendons.
 When the tendons of the wrist get too tight, them compress on the blood flow and nerve flow of the wrist and hand, causing numbness and pain into the hand.
 Carpal tunnel dysfunction can get so bad that a patient is not able to use their hand and wrist effectively; it starts to affect their fine motor control.
-The majority of carpal tunnel syndrome patients coming to Hamel Chiropractic and Wellness are people in professions where they are overusing their hands and wrists, good examples are plumbers, construction, home builders, AC repair, carpenters, other tradespeople, and computer professionals.
+The majority of carpal tunnel syndrome patients coming to Kingwood Chiropractic are people in professions where they are overusing their hands and wrists, good examples are plumbers, construction, home builders, AC repair, carpenters, other tradespeople, and computer professionals.
 Other patients coming in with hand and wrist pain and numbness are people who play tennis, golf, ride motorcycles, shoot guns, and gardeners.
 Carpal tunnel syndrome is estimated by the Rheumatology Research Foundation to impact approximately 10 million American every year.
 While some individuals may correctly assess that the sensations of numbness, weakness, tingling, and pain are due to this syndrome, they may also mimic other conditions.
 To eliminate the guesswork in diagnosing and treating a possible case of carpal tunnel syndrome, it is key to visit a professional Kingwood Chiropractor Most of the new patients who come in to see us with carpal tunnel syndrome are from overuse injuries, just repetitive movements of the forearm, hand and wrist that cause compression

 Why Consulting with Your Chiropractor About Carpal Tunnel Syndrome Is Important